 - social skills challenges (e.g., trouble making and/or keeping friends)

 - chronic illness (e.g., adherence, coping, quality of life)

-Depending on the presenting concern, we also offer comprehensive psychological, psychoeducational and neuropsychological assessments.
+Depending on the presenting concern, we also offer comprehensive psychological, psychoeducational assessments.
 These evaluations include parent and child interviews, behavioral observations, formal test administration, reports, personal feedback to parents and school consultation as appropriate.
 Common presenting concerns are listed below:

 - academic and school challenges (e.g., potential learning disability, poor grades, low motivation)

 - cognitive concerns (e.g., IQ, processing, working memory, executive function)